-I write in support of the proposed amendment to the Discovery Guide to require routine disclosure of liability insurance coverage by brokerage firms and associated persons in customer arbitration cases where the respondent is thinly capitalized.
-I have represented firms, associated persons and investors in FINRA arbitrations for over 18 years and have long worked in this haze of secrecy about insurance coverage.
+I write in support of the proposed amendment to the Discovery Guide to require routine disclosure of liability insurance coverage by broker/dealers who are thinly capitalized or not self-insured.
+I have represented investors in FINRA arbitration for nearly 10 years and have long worked in this haze of secrecy about insurance coverage.

 The existence and scope of liability insurance policies is essential information for attorneys to consider if they are to properly advise their investor clients in cases where the respondent is thinly capitalized.
 The unfortunate reality is that many member firms and associated persons are financially unable to satisfy arbitration awards.
 In too many cases, the ability to pay is an essential consideration when advising clients on whether to go to hearing or settle, and whether a settlement proposal from either side is fair and reasonable under the circumstances.
 Without that critical insurance information, we are operating in the dark.
 We are put in a position where we have to advise clients on what may be the most important financial decision in their lives without knowing one of the most critical facts.
-That untenable position is inconsistent with FINRA's "Investor Protection" mandate.
+That untenable position is inconsistent with Finra's "Investor Protection" mandate.

 This notice will also help prevent B/Ds from threatening bankruptcy or from filing Form BDW in the face of customer complaints, in the event there is coverage.
 If insurance information is disclosed to the claimant's attorney in discovery, then appropriate actions can be taken to protect the rights of the claimant with coverage counsel.
 The least FINRA can do is to require its members to disclose the information about liability coverage, if it exists.
 Disclosure of liability insurance coverage has been part of the Federal Rules of Civil Procedure for decades, mandating that coverage be produced.

 See Federal Rule of Civil Procedure 26(a)(1)(A)(iv).
-It is also included in the Judicial Counsel of California Form Interrogatories (DISC-001, 4.1), leading to production in most California state court cases.